GateOmega/Chunk-Production-Alert-Bot/Telegram-Bot.md

 - Create a new channel to get alerts.
 (1–2)
 - To add your newly created bot into your channel, click on the Subscribers and add subscribers.
 (3–4)
-- Search for your bot with “username” that you chosen for it and make it admin.
+- Search for your bot with “username” and make it admin.
 (5–6)

 ![Telegram Chat](https://github.com/GateOmega/Chunk-Production-Alert-Bot/blob/main/images/telegramchatbot.png)